nimbly/ActiveResource/README.md

 `resourceName` Name of the API resource URI.
 Defaults to name of class.

 `resourceIdentifier` Name of the field to use as the ID.
 Defaults to `id`.

+`readOnlyProperties` Array of property names that are read only.
+When set to null or empty array, all properties are writable.

+`fillableProperties` When set to array of property names, only these properties are allowed to be mass assigned when calling the fill() method.
+If null, *all* properties can be mass assigned.

+`excludedProperties` Array of property names that are excluded when saving/updating model to API.
+If null or empty array, all properties can be sent when saving model.

 ##### Static methods
 `find` Find a single instance of a resource given its ID.
 Assumes payload will return *single* object.